benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 only parameter we pass is our URL that others should be use to connect to us.
 This value will be stored in Kontrol and every other kite can fetch it from there.
 The `Register()` method is a special method that it's automatically re-registers itself if you disconnect/connect again.
-To not spam Kontrol is uses the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff.) algorithm to try slowly.
-Because it's also used heavily in production by Koding there are many little details and improvements such like this.
+To protect Kontrol we use the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff.) algorithm to try slowly.
+Because it's also used heavily in production by Koding there are many little details and improvements like this.
 Also another detail here is, you don't pass Kontrol's URL while registration.
 Because you are already authenticated, Kontrol's URL is stored in `kite.key`.
 All you need is to call `Register()`.